danaevenhaim/testing-app/README.md

-# RemoVE the previous line
+# RemovE the previous line